Galarzaa90/tibiawiki-sql/docs/SCHEMA.md

 | npcs | Contains information for all NPCs
 | npcs_buying | Contains all the NPCs' buy offers
 | npcs_selling | Contains all the NPCs' sell offers
+| spells | Constains information for all spells.

 ## creatures